FreeLeadsData/environment/README.md

 Anyone of the installation scripts listed below should run from the `blackstack` user created in the [Getting Started](#getting-started) section.

+**IMPORTANT:** When the script has been done, log out SSH and access again to run the `profile.d` and get Ruby working.

 **Ubunto 18.04:**

 ```bash